MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 # How to invoke a PSCmdlet from within a PSCmdlet

 This example shows how to invoke a PSCmdlet from within another PSCmdlet.
-In this example, the new PSCmdlet `Get-Clipboard` cmdlet is called to get the contents of the clipboard.
-The new PSCmdlet reverses the order of the characters and returns the reversed strint.
+In this example, the new PSCmdlet `Get-ClipboardReverse` calls `Get-Clipboard` to get the contents of the clipboard.
+The `Get-ClipboardReverse` reverses the order of the characters and returns the reversed string.

 ## To invoke a cmdlet from within a cmdlet